 Obviously, the better GCSE grades that your child has when they leave school, the wider range of options they will have open to them.

 It is important to remember that students who do not secure a pass (grade 4 or above) in English and Maths whilst at school will have to continue studying these subjects at sixth form college.

 It is the students’ responsibility to research the options available to them and to make appropriate applications to schools, colleges or training providers.
 We will support students by giving guidance on suitable courses for them through tutor time, through PSCHE and assemblies.
 Students and parents should make sure that they meet application deadlines, which will vary between institutions.

 Students will have access to workshops and online resources through the year to help them to make decisions about their future: this includes independent advice about careers, apprenticeships and college courses as well as a trip to a major university for those who are considering further study post.

 Mr. D Turner-Monk

-Key Stage Four Leader: Mr Turner-Monk, Assistant Headteacher
+Key Stage Leader: Mr Turner-Monk, Deputy Headteacher